 By the time the need for conserving these films came around in 2011, there were no mass-produced film repair tools which could cope with Lumière stock.
 This meant that we needed to develop a new approach for cleanly cutting out the circular perforations for use in a Lumière-compatible printing gate.
 Our printing gate had been custom-made by the NFSA’s resident machinist and engineer, Wayne Young.

-After experimenting with several different approaches, these were the steps taken during the films repair to perforations:
+After experimenting with several different approaches, these were the steps taken to perforations during the film's repair:

 Step-by-step repair to Lumière film stock perforations